 Google Analytics provides in-depth insights into your website’s traffic, user behavior, and conversions.
 You can track organic search traffic, monitor bounce rates, and assess the performance of specific landing pages.

-Google Search Console
+2. Google Search Console

-This is a great tool if you prioritize Google as a search engine of choice, as it helps you track your website’s performance in Google’s search results.
+This is a great tool if you prioritize Google as your search engine of choice, as it helps you track your website’s performance in Google’s search results.
 You can glean data on the right keywords, indexing issues, and click-through rates (CTR) for specific queries.

-Ahrefs
+3. Ahrefs

 Ahrefs is a comprehensive SEO tool that offers features like backlink analysis, keyword research, site audit, and rank tracking.
 It helps you assess your website’s authority and visibility.

-Semrush
+4. Semrush

 Semrush is another all-in-one SEO tool that provides keyword tracking, competitive analysis, site auditing, and more.
 This one is especially useful for monitoring your site’s performance and identifying areas for improvement.

-Moz
+5. Moz

 Moz offers tools like Moz Pro and Moz Local to help with your SEO efforts.
 You can track keyword rankings, crawl your site for technical issues, and perform competitive research.

-Screaming Frog
+6. Screaming Frog

 This is a desktop-based tool that crawls your website and identifies technical SEO issues.
 (Think: broken links, duplicate content, and missing meta tags.)
 Remember, a healthy site structure makes for healthy SEO.

-SpyFu
+7. SpyFu

 SpyFu focuses on competitive research, allowing you to see which keywords your competitors are ranking for and how much they’re spending on advertising.
 This is awesome information to have, as it can help you refine your SEO strategy.

-Rank Ranger
+8. Rank Ranger

 Rank Ranger provides rank tracking, on-page SEO analysis, and comprehensive reporting.
 It allows you to track your keyword rankings over time and measure the impact of your SEO efforts.

 It’s important to note here that no single tool can provide all the answers.
-Using a combination of these platforms can give you a more accurate picture of your SEO performance, and let you know where you might improve.
-Regularly monitoring your website’s metrics and making adjustments based on the data is key to achieving long-term SEO success.
+Using a combination of these platforms can give you a more accurate picture of your SEO performance and let you know where you might improve.

-When is it time to bring in an SEO agency?
+When to hire an SEO agency

 Limited in-house expertise

 Without in-house SEO expertise, it can be challenging to effectively implement and manage SEO strategies.
-An agency can help fill that gap.

 Time constraints